 This message is sent from the external application to the Cisco IOS Gatekeeper in response to a Request RRQ message.
 If the external application has no interest in the Request RRQ message, it returns a Response RRQ with a null body.
-Otherwise, it modifies the fields as appropriate and sends the response with the updated information to the Cisco IOS Gatekeeper for further processing.
+Otherwise, the external application modifies the fields as appropriate and sends the response with the updated information to the Cisco IOS Gatekeeper for further processing.

-For Response RRQ, the possible tags are:
+For Response RRQ, the possible tags are shown in Table 4-6: